We have all been there.

 We don’t realize by replaying these scenarios in our mind, we are creating the very energy, (the very rut) that continues to attract those same circumstances to us over and over again.
 We continue to recreate those energetic patterns in our lives that just seem to continually attract the same scenario, same person or same experience spontaneously!

-If we take a look at the subconscious level, it also appears to demonstrate that we actually BELIEVE we NEED to relive these things by punishing ourselves with recreating the toxic boss, the toxic job, the toxic lover, the finances or the friend scenario over and over and over again – until something finally triggers us to change.
+If we take a look at the subconscious level, it appears to demonstrate that we actually BELIEVE we NEED to relive these things by punishing ourselves with recreating the toxic boss, the toxic job, the toxic lover, the finances or the friend scenario over and over and over again – until something finally triggers us to change.

 Paralysis ultimately stems from those very same thought patterns and scenarios you recycle over and over in your head as if you were memorizing a script or laying down asphalt for a permanent road.
 In many ways, that’s exactly what you are doing, creating a deep rut in your own brain where the focus flows.